 (31)a.
-[The person who that Mary met] is my friend.

-b.
-[The person who that Mary met] is my friend.

-c.
-[The person who that Mary met] is my friend

-d.
-[The person who that Mary met] is my friend.
+[The person who that Mary met] is my friend. that deleted b.
+[The person who that Mary met] is my friend. who deleted c.
+[The person who that Mary met] is my friend who and that deleted d.
+[The person who that Mary met] is my friend. violates Doubly Filled Comp Filter

-who and that deleted

-who and that deleted

-violates Doubly Filled Comp Filter

 Pesetsky proposed that a trace of intermediate Ā-movement might also be forced to delete in order to avoid violating the Double Filled Comp Filter, when it cooccurs with an undeleted that.
 Deletion of an intermediate trace that is crucial to the satisfaction of the NIC, he argued, might explain the that-trace effect, as seen in (32).
-Crucially, if that is not deleted, either the intermediate trace is deleted, violating the NIC in (32b), or the Doubly Filled Comp Filter is violated, as in (32d):
+Crucially, if that is not deleted, either the intermediate trace is deleted, violating the NIC in (32b):